Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: The Fitted Model

 \paragraph*{Comparing Blitz and Bullet Games} The previous analysis has investigated the presence of experiential effects in short bullet games lasting at most two minutes.
 To consider the possibility that longer competition is required for such effects to form, we repeat the previous analysis now using blitz games.
 These are games of up to 6 minutes in length.
 Although these games are longer, it is still common for successive sequences of games.
 We define a focal player starting another blitz game within 7 minutes of their previous game as games played in the same session.
-With this definition, two thirds of sessions played in the GM cohort contain more than one game, with almost three quarters of games in the 1700-1900 cohort.
+With this definition, two thirds of sessions played in the GM cohort contain more than one game, along with almost three quarters of games in the 1700-1900 cohort.
 As described in Section~\ref{sec:data}, we have substantially more bullet than blitz games for all players.

 We compare the fit of our proposed model with $n=1$ for the GM cohort.
 The posterior estimates of key parameters are shown in Figure~\ref{gm_comp_global_bullet_blitz}.
 The estimated fixed effects $\gamma_1,\gamma_2$ show larger variability in the smaller blitz dataset.
-In both cases, we see the distribution of the estimated global winner-/loser-effect is centered at 0 with the same variability for both datasets.
+In both cases, we see the distribution of the estimated global winner-/loser-effect is close to zero, with significantly more variability in the smaller Blitz dataset.

 In Figure~\ref{gm_comp_winner_bullet_blitz} we show the estimated individual winner-loser effects for the members of the GM cohort using both the blitz and bullet data.
 Some of the distributions appear to shift slightly with the blitz data but all demonstrate larger variability using the blitz data.
 This is expected, as all play more bullet games (on average 9000 bullet games compared to 1300 blitz games in this data, with an ever bigger difference in other cohorts).